Applying for Federal and Brown University Institutional financial aid is a 2 step process:

 College Board's Institutional Documentation Service (IDOC)

-Brown does not require an IDOC packet from every family.
-Once you have filed your CSS Profile form, you may receive communication from the College Board providing you with instructions on how to submit the additional documentation requirements listed below.
+Brown does not require an IDOC packet from every family- only upon request.
+Once you have filed your CSS PROFILE, you may receive an email communication from the College Board providing you with instructions on how to submit any additional requirements through IDOC.
 If you do not receive a request from IDOC, the Office of Financial Aid has enough information to provide an estimated financial aid award at the time of admission.
-If additional information is needed you will be notified by the Office of Financial Aid directly.